 Ocado is the world’s largest online-only grocery retailer and its Ocado Smart Platform is the most evolved system of its kind.
 The company wanted to use RFID technology to maximise the reliability of its platform but off-the-shelf solutions would not meet the operational requirements of this highly automated system.

-CoreRFID, in partnership with RFID tags vendor Omni-ID, quickly identified the possible improvements to the current solution.
-They worked in collaboration with Ocado to create a custom-built integrated RFID tag specifically designed to meet Ocado’s requirements in terms of reliability, cost and ease of deployment.
+CoreRFID, in partnership with RFID tags vendor Omni-ID, quickly identified a solution and worked with Ocado to create a custom-built tag specifically designed for reliability, cost and ease of deployment.

 Technology at heart of Ocado vision

 Ocado’s founding vision was to use technology and automation to operate the online grocer business’ sustainably, profitably and to scale-up.
 At the centre of Ocado’s business model are its huge automated warehouses, the largest and most evolved of their kind in the world.

 In its latest warehouse in Erith, London, thousands of bots whizz around on a giant grid, and can fulfil an average 50-item customer order in less than 5 minutes.
 The robots are orchestrated by a central control system which uses RFID technology to track their locations.

 The tags are mounted in close proximity to the metal grid and need to be usable in both ambient and chill environments.